pnambic/depanfx/mkdocs/docs/introduction/lists_and_views/NodeViewPanel.md

 This brings up the save screenshot dialog using the local system's file chooser.
 ![Hello World Node View Take Save Screenshot](img/Hello World Node View Save Screenshot.png "Hello World Node View Save Screenshot")<br/>
-The saved `.pdf` from the take screenshot command can be used as any image file.
+The saved `.png` from the take screenshot command can be used as any image file.

 Since a primary goal of screenshots is to share information outside of DepanFX, screenshots should not be saved within a project.